Just Imagine Day Nursery and Out of School Club – Wickford – Station Avenue

 When the time comes for your child to start school their key person will fill out a school transition report.
 This will give an overview of your child’s development, interests and abilities.
 This will be shown to parents/carers prior to being passed onto the schools.
 If any parents/carers have any concerns or matter that you wish for us to address with the teachers then it will be added to the report.

-On some occasions there may be extra settling days needed for school and we would offer for the key worker and the child to attend the school during the time that they are at nursery.
+On some occasions there may be extra settling days needed for school and we would offer for the key person and the child to attend the school during the time that they are at nursery.

 This is all dependant on the school and on the child’s need for extra sessions.